fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/edge-environmental-requirements.md

 - Non-routable private IP addresses, if **symmetric** network address translation (NAT) is used.

 > [!TIP]
-> Your Edge Server can be configured to use a single IP address with distinct ports for each service, or it can use distinct IP addresses for each service, but use the same default port (which by default will be TCP 443).
+> Your Edge Server can be configured to use a single IP address with distinct ports for each service, or it can use distinct IP addresses for each service, but use the same default port (which by default is TCP 443).
 We have more information in IP Address requirements section, below.

 If you choose non-routable private IP addresses with NAT, remember these points: